graphitedigital/DonkySDK-iOS-Modular/README.md

 ## Usage

-Only add this to your Pod File if this is the only part of the SDk you are going to use.
-Adding this to your podfile is not necessary if using any of the modules.
+Only add this to your Pod File if this is the only part of the SDK you are going to use.
+Adding this to your ‘Podfile’ is not necessary if using any of the additional optional modules.

-To read more about how to get started please see [here](http://docs.mobiledonky.com/v1.1/docs).
+To read more about how to get started please see [here](http://docs.mobiledonky.com).

 ## Requirements

 <ul>
-<li>iOS 7.1+</li>
+<li>iOS 7.0+</li>
 <li>Arc must be enabled.</li>
-<li>Core Analytics</li>
-<li>Automation</li>
 </ul>